0 3

 What’s special about the Summer Solstice?

-Celebrations take place all over to celebrate the Summer Solstice, from festivals to parties, it’s seen as a cause to raise a glass (or two) and enjoy!
-So what can you do on this famous day so you don’t get that all too familiar FOMO (fear of missing out) feeling?
+Celebrations take place all over to honour the Summer Solstice.
+From festivals to parties, it’s seen as a cause to raise a glass (or two) and enjoy!
+So what can you do on this famous day so you don’t get FOMO?

 Celebrating the Summer Solstice